-Dear advocate,
+Dear Advocate,

-This guidebook can be used as a follow-up resource to the information and training you received during our Virtual Advocacy Training Series.
+This guidebook can be used as a supplement to the information and training you receive during our Virtual Advocacy Training Series.
 Our hope is that you will refer to its contents throughout your journey as a representative for the chronic pain community.
-As always, we are available to help you identify opportunities to take action and to offer support as we work together to achieve policies that better support pain warriors everywhere.
+As always, we are available to help you identify opportunities to take action and to offer support as we work together to achieve policies that better support people with pain everywhere.